The Scotland Act 2016 gave us new powers relating to social security, including responsibility over certain benefits.

 Bills and legislation

-The Social Security (Scotland) Bill establishes a framework for the new system and devolves 11 existing social security benefits to Scotland.
+The Social Security (Scotland) Act 2018 established a framework for the new system and devolves 11 existing social security benefits to Scotland.

 The Scotland Act (2016) transferred new social security powers to the Scottish Parliament allowing Scottish Ministers to develop new policies on benefits that will help tackle inequality and poverty in Scotland.